Debyvypth1862/SQL-Real-Projects/DataTransformation.md

 #### Sales Performance by Date Range (Monthly Report)

-We can create a report to see how sales have performed over time (monthly aggregation).
+I can create a report to see how sales have performed over time (monthly aggregation).

 ```sql
 -- Aggregate sales by month